 we are certified cruelty-free and vegan by both the Leaping Bunny Organization and PETA's Beauty Without Bunnies - and proudly display our bunny logos on all products. we take this passion very seriously and are committed to donate a portion of every sale to animal farm sanctuaries - and we do!

-homestead body is very excited and humbled to announce that we are a Pasture Partner with our local animal farm sanctuary, the Woodstock Farm Sanctuary in New York. like other caring sanctuaries, Woodstock is completely dedicated to rescuing animals that were exploited, abused, neglected, abandoned, and most often found in very poor condition.....the opportunity to live out a beautiful life - providing the care they need - and as importantly....LOVE.
+homestead body is very excited and humbled to be a Pasture Partner with our local animal farm sanctuary, the Woodstock Farm Sanctuary in New York. like other caring sanctuaries, Woodstock is completely dedicated to rescuing animals that were exploited, abused, neglected, abandoned, and most often found in very poor condition.....the opportunity to live out a beautiful life - providing the care they need - and as importantly....LOVE.

 they provide shelter to rescued cows, pigs, chickens, turkeys, ducks, sheep, goats, and rabbits.

-...a few pictures taken during our last visit to the Woodstock Farm Sanctuary
+...a few pictures taken during one of our visits to the Woodstock Farm Sanctuary

 we are very happy to support the ongoing efforts of animal rescue at Woodstock and other farm sanctuaries and in doing our little part to help spread the word about abused and imprisoned animals who don't have a voice and don't have a vote.